 Define your frequency of measuring your campaign

-Daily monitoring and optimization is done by checking the daily spent and the conversions.
+Daily monitoring and optimization are done by checking the daily Ad spend and conversions.

 Bid Adjustment: Adjust Ad bids based on top performance and poor converters